blue-reino/nike-clone/README.md

 * Framer-Motion: For animations

-* Bootstarp: For some basic styling
+* Bootstrap: For some basic styling

-* Remix Icon: Fr some design icons
+* Remix Icon: For some design icons

 # Development Process